Appropriate adult at the police station

+The police may think you are vulnerable if they believe that you will not understand what they say to you because of your mental capacity.
 You do not need a diagnosed mental illness to be mentally vulnerable.
-The police may think you are vulnerable if they believe that you will not understand what they say to you because of your mental capacity

 The custody sergeant is responsible for your care and welfare while you are at the police station.
 The custody sergeant should get an AA for you if they think you are mentally vulnerable.
-The police who arrested you can tell the custody sergeant if they think you need an AA.
+If you are vulnerable and are not given an AA you can ask the custody sergeant to get you one.

 An AA will only support you in a police station.
 Or if you are questioned by the police.

 You must have an AA with you if you are mentally vulnerable and you are: